p-runge/fsxa-pattern-library/README.md

 }
 ```

-Thereupon the `state` can be typed
+Afterwards the `state` can be typed

 `state: {} as RootState`